MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

    ![Sign up screen](media/sign-up-screen.png)

-   You will then be presented with several license agreements and terms-of-service screens.
+   You are then presented with several license agreements and terms-of-service screens.
 When you agree to these terms, you are assigned licenses that allow you to access the Preview.

 2. In the **Create a new bot** dialog box, you’ll name your bot.
 This can be something generic to your company or specific to the scenario you are tailoring your bot to.